The risk of asbestos exposure

 School children and teachers can get secondary exposure from the presence of asbestos within their schools if any that exists isn’t managed properly.

-How can I protect myself and others from asbestos exposure?
+How can I protect myself and others from being exposed to asbestos?

 No medical quantification is available that determines the exact risk from being exposed to asbestos.
-All we know is that the greater the exposure, the greater the risk, and for some people, a small exposure may be enough to kill them.
+All we know is that the greater the exposure to asbestos, the greater the risk, and for some people, a small exposure may be enough to kill them.

 - Having asbestos surveys carried out in buildings and registering the information (asbestos register)